 I learned from Dr. Rind that the health of the thyroid gland and the adrenal glands is inextricably linked.
 If one goes south, the other one probably will too and in very short order.

 Adrenal problems can frequently masquerade as thyroid problems.
-As a result, if the adrenal glands are being stressed day in and day out by lack of sleep, too much sugar and caffeine in the diet and a rush rush lifestyle loaded with carbohydrate heavy processed foods, thyroid gland problems will eventually manifest along with the adrenal problems.
+As a result, if the adrenal glands are experiencing high levels of stress day in and day out from lack of sleep, too much sugar and caffeine in the diet and a rush rush lifestyle loaded with carbohydrate-heavy processed foods, thyroid gland problems will eventually manifest along with the adrenal problems.
 Panic attacks may occur as well.

 Why is this such a big problem?